 Conclusion

 In conclusion, the idea that language learning is a purely “subconscious” process is like trying to learn to swim without getting wet.
-While implicit learning is effective, it still requires some degree of analytical processing.
+While implicit learning may be effective, it still requires some degree of analytical processing.
 Learning a language takes effort, no matter what method you use.
 So, don’t be fooled by the idea that you can learn a language effortlessly.
 Put in the effort and enjoy the process.

 Related articles